Qulipta (atogepant) is a prescription medicine indicated for the preventive treatment of episodic migraine in adults.

 Migraine causes and symptoms

-Migraine is a neurological disease characterised by incapacitating intermittent attacks of intense, throbbing headaches accompanied with symptoms such as increased sensitivity to light, sound, touch or smell, tingling or numbness in the extremities or face, dizziness, nausea, vision abnormalities, and vomiting.
+Migraine is a neurological disease characterised by incapacitating intermittent attacks of intense, throbbing headaches accompanied by symptoms such as increased sensitivity to light, sound, touch or smell, tingling or numbness in the extremities or face, dizziness, nausea, vision abnormalities, and vomiting.

 Other debilitating symptoms may be present without the presence of headaches in certain situations.